 Policy on Consequences for IT Offences

-1. Restricting user permissions pending investigation
+2) Restricting user permissions on pending investigations

 The person committing an IT offence is liable for the costs incurred from the use of resources (e.g. computer time) as well as for the costs incurred from the investigation.

 A student may be subject to the following consequences: restriction of user permissions (disabling of user accounts) (General Policy of the Use of Information Systems), the university's internal administrative actions (a written warning, a temporary dismissal) (Polytechnics Act 14.11.2014/932), and reporting a crime (actions punishable by law).

 The university teachers or the other representative of the university, such as the staff, the teacher’s supervisor or the Board of Examiners, are standardly responsible for handling a student’s IT offence at Metropolia.
 In minor cases and due to negligence, the student is simply addressed verbally.

 The decision to disable a user account is made by the university's President or someone else appointed by the President.
 The restriction time does not include the time that the account is disabled pending investigation.

 The decision to give a written warning is made by the university's President, while the temporary suspension of the student decides the Board of Directors.
 Access rights into the university’s IT services will be withdrawn during the suspension period.

 The IT Services do not serve as a disciplinary measure.
 Instead, instances of IT violations by students will be addressed according to the university's disciplinary guidelines.